Diflubenzuron

 Diflubenzuron is an insecticide of the benzoylurea class.
 It is used in forest management and on field crops to selectively control insect pests, particularly forest tent caterpillar moths, boll weevils, gypsy moths, and other types of moths.
 It is a widely used larvicide in India for control of mosquito larvae by public health authorities.
-Diflubenzuron is approved by the WHO Pesticide Evaluation Scheme.
+Diflubenzuron is recommended by the WHO Pesticide Evaluation Scheme for use against mosquitos.

 Mechanism of action

 The mechanism of action of diflubenzuron involves inhibiting the production of chitin which is used by an insect to build its exoskeleton.
 It triggers insect larvae to molt early without a properly formed exoskeleton, resulting in the death of the larvae.

-Environmental toxicity
+Mammalian toxicity

 Diflubenzuron has been evaluated by the United States Environmental Protection Agency (EPA), and it is classified as non-carcinogenic.
 4-Chloroaniline, a metabolite of diflubenzuron which has been classified as a carcinogen, is produced after diflubenzuron has been ingested.
 The small amount converted to 4-chloroaniline after ingestion is not sufficient to cause cancer.